TaiDuc1001/Face-Attendance-Checking/README.md

 - `Images/`: This directory contains the images of students to be identified.

 ## How to Run
+1. If there are new students, put their images on `Images/` folder.
+2. Manually add their information on `info.csv`.

-1. Run `encoder.py` to encode the images for the face identification system and upload them to Firebase.
+3. Run `encoder.py` to encode the images for the face identification system and upload them to Firebase.
-2. Run `main.py` to start the face identification system.
+4. Run `main.py` to start the face identification system.

 ## Dependencies